craftoid/neurovision-blog/workshops/mediacities.md

 ![Flyer](mediacities-teaser.jpg)

 ## Abstract

 **NeuroVision** is a web-based sandbox for Generative Video Processing in the browser.
 It is used to transform live-video from mobile devices and webcams, based on colors, flows and rhythms.
-We will learn how to process video-feeds and web-videos with Neural Networks and use NeuroVision as an artistic tool for our own video-recordings.
+We will learn how to process video feeds and web videos with Neural Networks and use NeuroVision as an artistic tool for our own video-recordings.

 ## The Neurovison Sandbox